Open world games are here to stay. Nick D. just wishes they didn’t edge out all the great video game music in the process.

 While some of the great video game themes stem from RPGs, particularly JRPGs, or platformers, it is no less a cornerstone of other, less fanciful genres.
 First person shooters, for example, have relied on pulse-pounding music to keep gamers energized during constant firefights, or mesmerized during brief calm moments.
 The Halo series is particularly known for this.
 The same can be said with games in the racing or fighting genres – really anything that needs to keep adrenaline up or inspire some sort of feeling in the player.

 This leads to the problem with open world games.
-Many video game directors use open world in order to envelop gamers in their world.
+Many video game directors use open world in order to envelop gamers in their world, with some games using something similar to trap loop by Producer loops for music.
 The popularity of the genre and this method dates back to the hugely successful Grand Theft Auto III, which plunked gamers down in a very real-feeling (at the time) living and breathing city.
 Music took second fiddle to the whizzing cars, chattering citizenry, and the blaring of sirens.
 With the ability to fully realize a 3D world came the feeling that developers were obligated to make it feel realistic – and there’s nothing realistic about poppy music playing over the ambience.
 Of course, back then, open world games were few and far between.
 Budgets and demand wasn’t there yet.

 Fast forward to today.
 Open world games are everywhere and they aren’t just the traditional customers.
 Classic franchises like Zelda, Final Fantasy, and Metal Gear have all decided to throw their hat into the open world game.
 First person shooters, once tight and level-based, have seemed keen to adopt the open world model with games like Borderlands and Destiny being as open as any Grand Theft Auto game.
 Even standard third person shooters have gone open world with games like The Division doing its best Destiny impression.